RODS & PINS

 I my opinion, this is the ‘Rodders Eye’ or ‘Flying Eye’ that Von Dutch and Ed Roth referred to and often depicted in their art.

-In 1993 I met Ivor Pringle, while scratching in his Alrode workshop for CJ2A Jeep parts, he showed me his dream & aspiration, in various fiberglass bits and pieces.
+In 1993 I met Ivor Pringle, while looking for rare CJ2A Jeep parts in his Alrode workshop, he showed me his dream & aspiration, in various fiberglass bits and pieces that he had fabricated over time.
 It was a 1934 chopped Ford 3-window coupe project that he was planning to professionally build & sell in South Africa.
 It was just like the ‘Eliminator’ (of ZZ-Top fame).
-I was blown away.!!
+I was blown away!!
 The Hot-Rod ‘sickness’ had really been notched up after I saw that.

 While at the NSRA 50th Nats 2019, Gaye and I were very lucky to see the original & iconic red So-Cal built & Billy Gibbons’s owned Eliminator on display at the show.
 This was quite a moving experience for us, as we always just only seen it in pictures or in videos.
 Just wished that my old buddy Ivor could have seen it as well.

 Another fascination I have had since an early age, are pinball machines and the allure associated with them.
 Pinball machines were banned for a while in South Africa, as they were considered to be gambling machines.
 This meant you could only find one in the back room of the local corner Café.
 This pastime was also outlawed by my dad, which obviously made the attraction even greater.

 Playing Pinny EVERYDAY after school was much more fun than doing homework.

 I have slowly but surely built up my collection over the years.
 Due to lack of space in my home, I have built a dedicated pinball room which affords family and friends many hours of fun.